oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6816_size/80_mm_id_100_mm_od_10_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6816 Size 80 Mm Id 100 Mm Od 10 Mm Depth
+# Hardware Bearing 6800 Series 6816 Size 80 mm Id 100 mm Od 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base